WQXR-FM: Original WQXR operations

 WQXR-FM is the outgrowth of a "high-fidelity" AM station, WQXR.
 This station was founded as experimental station W2XR by John V. L. Hogan and Elliott Sanger, and began operating in New York City on March 26, 1929, as a mechanical television station.
 In conjunction with the television transmissions, the station commonly broadcast classical music.
 In 1936 it was converted into a standard AM broadcast station at 1560 kHz, licensed to New York City with the call letters WQXR.

 One of the listeners was the inventor of wide band FM, Edwin Howard Armstrong.
 When Armstrong put his experimental FM station, W2XMN, on the air, he arranged to rebroadcast some of WQXR's programming.
 This ended in 1939, when Hogan and Sanger put their own experimental FM station on the air, W2XQR, just down the dial from Armstrong at 42.3 MHz.
 In 1941, the station began transmitting from the top of the Chanin Building, where it remained until 1965 when it moved to the top of the Empire State Building.
 Remnants of the original tower remain on the Chanin Building.

 The Federal Communications Commission (FCC) began licensing commercial FM stations in 1941, and W2XQR moved to 45.9 MHz, becoming W59NY.
 Effective November 1, 1943, the FCC modified its policy for FM call letters, and the station became WQXQ.

 "The radio station of the New York Times" (1944–2009)

 In 1944, Hogan and Sanger sold their holding company, Interstate Broadcasting Company, to the New York Times Company.
-When the FM broadcast band was moved from 42–50 MHz to its present frequency range of 88–108 MHz in 1945, WQXQ moved to 97.7 MHz.
+When the FM broadcast band was moved from 42 to 50 MHz to its present frequency range of 88–108 MHz in 1945, WQXQ moved to 97.7 MHz.
 In early 1948 the call letters were changed to WQXR-FM, and its frequency, home of WQXR-FM for the next 64 years, to 96.3 MHz.